Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

 - IP-10

-- Histamine --> Detection of mast cell-associated inflammation
+- Histamine --> evidence of mast cell-associated inflammation

-- ATP (adenosine triphosphate = the “cell energy produced in the mitochondria”) low intracellular ATP can be an indication of impaired mitochondrial function in the leukocytes
+- ATP (Adenosine triphosphate = the "cell energy" produced in the mitochondria) low intracellular ATP can be an indication of impaired mitochondrial function of the leukocytes

 Oxidative stress, measurable by: